📌 Overview

 The key parts of Ruby on Rails and Active Record that made this possible were Multiple Databases launched in 6.0, then the disable_joins feature for has_many :through and belongs_to :through relationships, to query across databases, launched in Rails 7.0 (2021).

-Both of these were possible with custom code or third party library code (Ruby gems), but having native support in Rails was a differentiator.
+Both of these were possible with custom code or third party library code (Ruby gems) before, but having native support in Rails was a differentiator.
 Native support meant more real world use, bug fixes, improved documentation, and a longer term commitment to supporting these features.

-Having disable_joins as a consistent pattern also helped with comprehension by the team.
-Learn how it works once and then re-use it dozens of times.
+Having disable_joins as a consistent pattern also helped with comprehension by the team, enabling “learn how it works once, then re-use it all over the codebase.”

-Here’s a simple example using Author and Post models:
+Here’s a simple example using Author and Post models illustrating how disable_joins: true works:

 • Author (table_name: authors)